plone/cookieplone/README.md

 ### Use options to avoid prompts

-The cookiecutter will ask a lot of questions.
+Cookieplone will ask a lot of questions.
 You can use some of its options to avoid repeatedly entering the same values.

 #### `--no-input`

-You can use the [`--no-input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make the cookiecutter not prompt for parameters and only use `cookiecutter.json` file content.
+You can use the [`--no-input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make Cookieplone not prompt for parameters and only use `cookiecutter.json` file content.

 #### `--replay` and `--replay-file`